 mythology, haltijas are elf-like creatures that help or protect something or

 The three days of the ‘dark' moon were used to mark the

 start of a new month in many lunar calendars.

-Fionntan is a Gaelic name derived from finn
+Fionntan is a Gaelic name derived from fionn

-and are present from birth.
-They protect the person and can be sent out by a
+and is present from birth.
+It protects the person and can be sent out by a magical

 practitioner to collect information or accomplish a task.
-They appear in
+It can appear in

 dreams, including the dreams of others.
-They take the shape of animals or women
+Fetches take the shape of animals or women

 and have an awareness of future events.